Reading food labels

 A person with a wheat allergy can have an immediate allergic reaction to any of the proteins found in wheat.

-Therefore, people with a wheat allergy need to avoid wheat, but they may be able to eat other cereals, such as rye, oats and barley (unless they are also allergic to gluten, rye, oats or barley).
+Therefore, people with a wheat allergy need to avoid wheat, but they may be able to eat other gluten containing cereals, such as rye, barley and oats (unless they are also allergic to rye, barley or oats).

 For a person with a wheat allergy, it is important to check for wheat ingredients on a food label, even in those foods that are labelled 'gluten-free'.
 You should also check if they are allergic to any other grains in addition to wheat.